mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 "Hm...
 I don't know if I'd say it to him like that.
 If Christian were to tell me that he had feelings for another girl and that was it, I'd probably be hesitant about wanting to be in a relationship with him.
 You'd need to tell Bryce that you do have feelings for another guy but that you want to focus your attention and love on him."

 "I don't know why I still have feelings for Connor.
 I wish I could just get over it.
 Maybe I will get over it being in a relationship.
 I’ve also found that dating around is like trying to find an internship.
 You know, with internships, you apply and then get interviewed several times to see if you’re a good fit.
 With dating, you meet someone and go on dates to see if they’re good for you.
 And at least when I had an offer with AT&T, I was like, ‘What if there’s another internship out there that’s better for me?’
 You know, the fear of missing out on something better.
 That’s how I’ve felt when I’ve considered being in relationships.
 Like, ‘What if he’s not the right guy?’
-And I used to think, ‘Maybe there’s something wrong with him,’ when guys tell me that they’ve been in several relationships, but I feel like I’m a bit looked down upon that I haven’t been in a relationship because I don’t know what it’s like.
+And I used to think, ‘Maybe there’s something wrong with him,’ when guys told me that they had been in several relationships, but I feel like I’m a bit looked down upon for not being in a relationship because I don’t know what it’s like.
 It’s like trying to get that first internship without previous experience.
 You know what I’m saying?"

 "Well, I think one of the most important things is to make sure that you know that Bryce is loved.
 That's what really helps keep a relationship afloat.
 And I can totally see Bryce being emotionally supportive of you, just like how Christian is to me."